 Follow the steps outlined in Draining the Fresh Water System with one exception; do not drain the water heater.
-3-Valve Water Heater Bypass (if so equipped), Valves A&B are OFF, valve C is ON.
+Water heater bypass valves should be set to BYPASS.
 Do not remove the water heater drain plug.

 After draining the system: